 CCA derives its revenues primarily from amounts earned under federal, state, and local government management contracts.
-For the years ended December 31, 2011, 2010 and 2009, federal correctional and detention authorities represented 43%, 43%, and 40%, respectively, of CCA's total revenue.
+For each of the years ended December 31, 2012, 2011 and 2010, federal correctional and detention authorities represented 43% of CCA's total revenue.
 Federal correctional and detention authorities consist primarily of the Federal Bureau of Prisons ("BOP"), the United States Marshals Service ("USMS"), and the U.S. Immigration and Customs Enforcement ("ICE").

-The BOP accounted for 12%, 15%, and 13% of total revenue for 2011, 2010, and 2009, respectively.
-The USMS accounted for 20%, 16%, and 15% of total revenue for 2011, 2010, and 2009, respectively.
-ICE accounted for 12% of total revenue for each of 2011, 2010, and 2009.
+The BOP accounted for 12%, 12%, and 15% of total revenue for 2012, 2011, and 2010, respectively.
+The USMS accounted for 19%, 20%, and 16% of total revenue for 2012, 2011, and 2010, respectively.
+ICE accounted for 12% of total revenue for each of 2012, 2011, and 2010.
 These federal customers have management contracts at facilities CCA owns and at facilities CCA manages but does not own.
-Additionally, CCA's management contracts with state correctional authorities represented 50%, 50%, and 52% of total revenue during the years ended December 31, 2011, 2010, and 2009, respectively.
-The State of California Department of Corrections and Rehabilitation (the "CDCR") accounted for 13%, 13%, and 11% of total revenue for the years ended December 31, 2011, 2010, and 2009, respectively.
-No other customer generated more than 10% of total revenue during 2011, 2010, or 2009.
+Additionally, CCA's management contracts with state correctional authorities represented 50% of total revenue during each of the years ended December 31, 2012, 2011, and 2010, respectively.
+The State of California Department of Corrections and Rehabilitation (the "CDCR") accounted for 12%, 13%, and 13% of total revenue for the years ended December 31, 2012, 2011, and 2010, respectively.
+No other customer generated more than 10% of total revenue during 2012, 2011, or 2010.
 Although the revenue generated from each of these agencies is derived from numerous management contracts, the loss of one or more of such contracts could have a material adverse impact on CCA's financial condition and results of operations.